reverendlovejoy43782/icp-hackathon-24-2/README.md

 - **Fetching Geolocation**: Allows the user to fetch their current geolocation using the browser's geolocation API.
     - **Implementation**: A button triggers the geolocation fetch and updates the state with the retrieved latitude and longitude.

-- **Submitting Geolocation**: Submits the provided geolocation to the Geohash Canister to compute the corresponding geohash and geographical bounds.
+- **Submitting Geolocation**: Submits the provided geolocation to the Geohash Canister to compute the corresponding geohash, geographical bounds, and NFT information.
-    - **Implementation**: Sends a request to `query_compute_geohash` with the geolocation and updates the map with the returned square bounds and geohash.
+    - **Implementation**: Sends a request to `compute_geohash` with the geolocation and updates the map with the returned square bounds, geohash, and NFT information.
+Displays a message indicating if the NFT was newly created or already existed.

-- **Submitting Geohash**: Submits the provided geohash to the Geohash Canister to compute the corresponding geographical bounds.
+- **Submitting Geohash**: Submits the provided geohash to the Geohash Canister to compute the corresponding geographical bounds and NFT information.
-    - **Implementation**: Sends a request to `query_compute_area` with the geohash and updates the map with the returned square bounds.
+    - **Implementation**: Sends a request to `compute_area` with the geohash and updates the map with the returned square bounds, geohash, and NFT information.
+Displays a message indicating if the NFT was newly created or already existed.

 - **Displaying Map and Markers**: Visualizes the geographical bounds and geohash on a Google Map.
     - **Implementation**: Uses the Google Maps JavaScript API to render the map and markers.
 AdvancedMarkerElement is used to ensure future compatibility with Google Maps API.

+- **Displaying NFT Information**: Shows the NFT details including owner, token ID, metadata, and content.
+    - **Implementation**: Retrieves and displays the NFT information received from the Geohash Canister in a structured format.

 ## Comments
 Please note: